10 best towns in Cornwall for a UK staycation

 2. Falmouth

-For a lively town in Cornwall that’s full of life and energy, head to Falmouth.
+For a lively town in Cornwall that’s full of life and energy, I’d recommend heading to Falmouth.
 It brings the charm of a traditional Cornish town with a side of vibrant hustle and bustle.
-This is partially due to the university, which has brought a plethora of young people to the town.

 Falmouth has one of the largest natural harbours in the world.
 This makes it a great place for boat spotting, from it’s quaint little fishing boats to luxury yachts and the occasional Royal Navy warship.